Warhammer 40,000: Darktide: Development

 The game was first announced in July 2020 during the Xbox Series X and Series S showcase event in which Fatshark showed plans for a 2021 release.
 A gameplay trailer was released on 10 December 2020, which showcased the use of weapons such as a Lasgun and a chainsword being used to defeat hordes of Poxwalkers and chaos traitors.
 Among the playable characters, an Imperial Guardsman and an Ogryn could be observed.
 The developers commented that Darktide is planned to be less melee focused than Vermintide 2, getting closer to a 50/50 split between melee and ranged combat.

 In July 2021 Fatshark announced that due to difficulties arising as a result of the COVID-19 pandemic, the release date would be pushed back from 2021 to spring 2022.
 The release date was again pushed back to 13 September 2022 in an announcement which was accompanied by a new trailer.
 A further delay pushing the release back to 30 November 2022 for Windows was later announced.

 A closed beta was made available to some players on 14 October 2022 and ran for two days.

 On 24 January 2023, Martin Wahlund, CEO & Co-Founder of Fatshark, announced that development on new content was paused while the studio focused on improving progression, stability and performance, in response to the negative reception the game received post-launch.
 In February 2023, Fatshark released Patch#4, also titled "Blessings of the Omnissiah", which changes the game's loot system and crafting.
 A revamped class system and progression were released with Patch #13, which saw the game released on consoles.
 In August 2023, it was announced that the game would launch on the Xbox Series X and Series S on 4 October 2023.
 In November 2024, it was announced that the game would launch on the PlayStation 5 on 3 December 2024.

+Expansions

+On June 23, 2025, Fatshark released the first paid DLC titled Arbites Class.
+The DLC added the new playable Arbites class, bringing the total number of classes to five.
+Alongside the DLC the free "Battle For Tertium" update (Update 1.8.0) was also released, which revamped elements of the games narrative and introductory content for new players.
+The update also included changes to weapon balancing and difficulty progression, as well as the addition of the new Mortis Trials games mode.
+On December 2, 2025, the second paid DLC Hive Scum Class was released, adding the titular Hive Scum playable class to the game.